TRex22/ISBlog/about.md

 permalink: /about/
 ---

-This is my coding blog where I post about coding things I have seen, or I am doing at the moment.
+This is a blog I have put together for my Information Systems 2A, semester course.
-There may also be some other posts about other things I am involoved with in my life.
+I will document my progress through this course from now until June 2015.

 Any information about me can be found at my home page.